WalterObrifor/Library-Management-System/README.md

 ## Objectives (Problem Solving)

 1. **Set up the Library Management System Database**:
-   Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+   Create a database with tables for branches, employees, members, books, issued status, and return status.
 2. **CRUD Operations**:
    Update all the new inventories into the database using CRUD operations (Create, Read, Update, and Delete).
+3. **Perform Basic Analysis**
+   Retrive all books in each catery
+   Find Total Rental Income by Category
+   _Find the Total Rental Income by Category_
+   _List Members Who Registered in the Last 180 Days_
+   _List Employees with Their Branch Manager's Name and their branch details_
+4. **Advanced Data Analysis**
+   Write a query to identify members who have overdue books (assume a 30-day return period).
+Display the member's_id, member's name, book title, issue date, and days overdue.

-3. Provide a solution that updates the status of a book in the library based on its issuance
+5. Provide a solution that updates the status of a book in the library based on its issuance

+6. Find the top 3 employees who have processed the most book issues(books given out)
+7. Create a new table to show active_members who have received at least one book in the last 12 months.
+8. Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.
+9. Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).
+10.